matejhustava/fitness_clubs/README.md

 # Fitness clubs

-This project lists available fitness clubs and their addresses with data from API.
+This project lists available fitness clubs and their addresses using data from API.
 It allows user to search for given club.
 It allows user to show found clubs on a map.